 Learn more about how to think like a skeptic when reading news in any medium

 Here’s another headline, from a newspaper in eastern Connecticut: “Mental Illness Dominated Top Crimes of 2016.”
-That makes it sound like mental illness is itself a crime, and a top crime to boot.
+The headline makes it sound like mental illness is itself a crime, and a top crime to boot.

 What they meant to say was that people with mental illnesses committed the area’s top crimes in 2016, even though even that isn’t objectively shown in the article, which is more of a recap of selected criminal stories from the year.

 The author focuses on crimes he characterizes as committed by those with mental health problems, even though many of the individuals hadn’t been diagnosed, or had been diagnosed in the distant past.
-Still, the article is peppered with graphic details of some truly gruesome crimes, which ends up implying that the people who committed them had to have been mentally ill.
+Still, the article is peppered with graphic details of some truly gruesome crimes—implying that the people who committed them had to have been mentally ill.

 There’s a circular logic here, and it sneaks up on journalists and the general public.
 Truly horrible crimes, when described, sound like they could only have been committed by someone who’s mentally ill.

-Mass shootings, child murders, horrible things like those, they’re impossible to even think about, really, without making yourself feel sick.
+Mass shootings, child murders, horrible things, are impossible to even think about without making yourself feel sick.
 We need a defense mechanism, and, unfortunately, it often involves shifting blame to mental illness.

 “That guy,” we think to ourselves, “must have just been a psycho.”
 We’ve been blaming the portrayal of mental illness as criminal in the news, but sometimes the news is just a reflection of our own prejudice.